MaximilianDauner/bsys-ss18-template/hw3/simu3/README-paging-linear-translate.md

 ```

 Of course, you can change many of these parameters to make more interesting
 problems.
-Run the program with the -h flag to see what options there are:
+Run the program with the `-h` flag or scroll up to see what options

-- The -s flag changes the random seed and thus generates different page table
-  values as well as different virtual addresses to translate.
-- The -a flag changes the size of the address space.
-- The -p flag changes the size of physical memory.
-- The -P flag changes the size of a page.
-- The -n flag can be used to generate more addresses to translate (instead of
-  the default 5).
-- The -u flag changes the fraction of mappings that are valid, from 0% (-u 0) up
-  to 100% (-u 100).
-The default is 50, which means that roughly 1/2 of the pages
-  in the virtual address space will be valid.
-- The -v flag prints out the VPN numbers to make your life easier.
+are available.